Alexander Sowinski: Life and career

 Alexander William Sowinski was born on October 11, 1991, and raised in Mississauga, Ontario.
 There, he attended Lorne Park Secondary School, before moving to Toronto as a teenager and transferring to Humberside Collegiate Institute.
 He went to high school with future collaborator Charlotte Day Wilson.
+He is of Polish descent.

 Sowinski studied jazz performance at Humber College, where he met his future BBNG bandmates Chester Hansen and Matthew Tavares in class.
 Before forming BBNG, Sowinski played in a band with musician Tommy Paxton-Beesley, who performs as River Tiber.
 BADBADNOTGOOD formed in 2010 and had viral success the following year after posting jazz covers of Odd Future online.
 They released their debut record in Fall 2011.
 Sowinski both drums and acts as the band's MC from behind his drum kit.
 Following the rising popularity of BBNG in 2011 and 2012, Sowinski eventually withdrew from Humber.

 As of 2021, Sowinski has released six full-length albums with BBNG, including a collaborative record with Ghostface Killah, and has been short-listed for the Polaris Music Prize twice.
 Also with the group, Sowinski has produced numerous hip hop, R&B, and electronic music singles, including tracks by Kendrick Lamar, Daniel Caeser, and Kali Uchis.
 Sowinski has also worked as a session musician and songwriter for the past decade, working with producers and musicians like Kaytranada, Frank Dukes, Jerry Paper, and Charlotte Day Wilson, among others.

 In 2018, he helped form the Toronto-based design collective Arrangement Studio.
 With its launch in the Fall of 2018, Sowinski released a volume of experimental ambient music under the name Arrangement, titled Vol. 1., and has released a series of singles since.
 As part of a related collective, Group Climate, Sowinski also produced a volume of drum breaks for sample usage in late 2020.
 Sowinski began DJing in 2019 and has since curated a series of experimental DJ mixes under the Arrangement Studio name and co-presented on Worldwide FM.

-In 2019, Sowinksi composed the soundtrack of the Canadian indie thriller Disappearance at Clifton Hill with BBNG bandmate Leland Whitty.
+In 2019, Sowinski composed the soundtrack of the Canadian indie thriller Disappearance at Clifton Hill with BBNG bandmate Leland Whitty.